arnolddevos/epsilonio/README.md

 Defines `Fiber` and `Runtime`.

-A `Runtime` contains the logic to execute an effect and provides `unsafeRunAsync` and `unsafeRunSync`.
+The interpreter `Runtime` contains the logic to execute an effect data structure.
+It provides `unsafeRunAsync` and `unsafeRunSync`.
 It depends on a `Platform` which, in this version, encapsulates a java `ForkJoinPool`.

+### Direct

+Defines `IO` and its combinators and constructors directly in terms of a trampoline data structure, `Tail`.
+An alternative to the foregoing approach.

+### Fibers

+Defines `Fiber`.

 A `Fiber` represents a lightweight thread created from an effect by `fork`.
 Fibers only exist at runtime.